omarkmu/krdict.py/docs/parameters.md

 ## Enumeration Methods

-All of the enumeration types in the module define the following:
+All of the enumeration types in the package define the following:

 ### aliases